pjanec/dirigent/README.md

  - `StartupOrder` - the launch order in case of same priority of multiple apps

+ - `Volatile 0|1` - whether the application is expected to terminate automatically and not stay forever until killed; Such apps are not part of plan start success condition.

  - `RestartOnCrash 0|1` - whether to automatically restart the app after crash

  - `Dependencies` - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started; semicolon separated AppIdTuples.